-Part of our advertising business depends on specific advertising agencies and media representatives because of the marketing activities provided by advertising agencies.
+In advertising, we depend on specific advertising agencies and media representatives because of the marketing activities provided by advertising agencies.
 In our other businesses, as well, we have major business transactions with specific customers, which transactions account for a growing percentage of our total sales.

-If there were a change in our business relationships with or by these specific customers or sales agents, or deterioration in their business conditions, or a problem with their systems or other facilities, the viability of our services and our performance could be negatively impacted.
+If there were a change in our business relationships with or sales to or by these specific customers or sales agents, or deterioration in their business conditions, or a problem with their systems or other facilities, the viability of our services and our performance could be negatively impacted.